sacheenkamble/ecommerce-application-aws/README.md

 # ecommerce-application-aws
-Test E-commerce website hosted in AWS platform
+This is test lab e-commerce website hosted in AWS platform